r58Playz/MonoMod/README.md

 ----

 ## WASM
-Add a NativeFileReference to `liba.o` and use the patched runtime at [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build)
+Add a NativeFileReference to `liba.o` from [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build) and use the patched runtime from there.

 ## Introduction
 MonoMod is a modding "basework" (base tools + framework).